bharat109puri/terraform/bootstrap/client_vpn.md

 2. If your problem is still unresolved, reach out to us via `#infra` slack channel

 #### TODO
-1. integrate authentication with G Suite
+1. Integrate authentication with G Suite

    Past investigations:
    - Currently not supported out of the box.
 See [details here](https://aws.amazon.com/blogs/security/how-to-use-g-suite-as-external-identity-provider-aws-sso/)